audibleblink/vpn_access_point/README.md

 If everything went well, when the Pi boots back up, there should be a new WiFi network in the area.
 Log into it and visit https://www.privateinternetaccess.com/.
-You should see this happy little green text near the top of the page.
+You should see green text near the top that says you're protected.